 Governing bodies in football and sport more widely require a total transformation to deal with racism.
 At present they are formed by an upper-class elite for an upper-class elite.

-This transformation should include: democratic control of clubs and governing bodies with representation from players, coaches, and - especially - supporters; caps on the sky-high wages of players and management; and profits given back to local communities.
+This transformation should include the democratic control of clubs and governing bodies with representation from players, coaches, and - especially - supporters; caps on the sky-high wages of players and management; and profits given back to local communities.

 This requires the nationalisation of football clubs.
 At the moment, at the top level, these are multi-billion pound assets controlled by billionaires (and even whole countries).
 Instead, we need them to be publicly owned and controlled, put in the hands of the community.
 It’s our game - we need to take control of it.